Sandwich Masala Powder Recipe

 You can store this spice mix in an airtight container at room temperature for about a month.

-Use a clean and dry spoon to take the masala out and close the jar with a lid tightly.
+Use a clean and dry spoon to remove the masala, then close the jar tightly with a lid.

 You Might Also Like